 Use an accessory wireless infrared remote control

 Canon also makes cordless remote controllers, which fire an infrared beam to trigger the shutter on compatible EOS cameras.
 The compact and affordable RC-1, RC-5 and RC-6 remote controllers work with specific EOS models, allowing them to be fired up to about 15 feet from the camera.
 The professional-grade LC-5 remote controller is a set with a separate transmitter and receiver for cameras compatible with the “N3” type remotes listed above.
-The shooter can be up to about 300 feet (100m) from the camera with the LC-5.
+The photographer can be up to about 300 feet (100m) from the camera with the LC-5.